Free 5-Day Writing Challenge for Health & Medical Writers

 • LinkedIn visibility

-• health communication
+• health communication - patient education concepts

 • and practical writing strategy

-You get 2 rounds of edits from each of the editors involved (up to 3, depending on their availability).
+You also get 2 rounds of edits from each of the editors involved (up to 3, depending on their availability).
 They’re all freelancers and doing this on a volunteer-basis.

 It also allows you to join a community of writers and regular live networking sessions.